 Weitzel, Elic M. and Brian F. Codding (2016) Population growth as a driver of initial domestication in Eastern North America.
 Royal Society Open Science 3(8):160319. [link]

 I have also been involved in several collaborations with ethnographers, demographers, paleontologists, and other archaeologists to conduct research into a variety of topics all united by an interest in resource use and demography.
-These include Pleistocene megafauna extinctions, the evolution of alloparental care, and archaeological settlement patterns.
+These include Pleistocene megafauna extinctions, the evolution of alloparental care, and spatial patterns of human demography and land use.

 Weitzel, Elic M., Kurt M. Wilson, Laure Spake, Susan B. Schaffnit, Robert Lynch, Rebecca Sear, John H. Shaver, Mary K. Shenk, and Richard Sosis (2024) Cost structures and socioecological conditions impact the fitness outcomes of human alloparental care in agent-based model simulations.
 Evolution and Human Behavior 45:106613. [link]